 Application: Joshua 11:1 reminds us of the importance of trusting in God’s faithfulness, even in the face of daunting challenges.
 Just as God was with the Israelites, He is with His followers today.
 We can take comfort in knowing that God goes before us in our battles, equipping us to overcome obstacles and achieve victory.

-Overall, Joshua 11:1 serves as a transition verse, setting the stage for the upcoming battles between the Israelites and the northern coalition of kings.
-It highlights the fear and response of the Canaanite kings as they prepare to confront the Israelite army.
+Overall, Joshua 11:1 serves as a transition verse, setting the stage for the upcoming battles between the Israelites and the northern kings.
+It highlights the response of the Canaanite kings as they prepare to confront the Israelite army.